- Corporate Law

 At OTS Solicitors, our family law solicitors believe the best way to resolve most family law disputes is outside of the courtroom.
 Therefore, we invest heavily in supporting our clients resolve their family law disputes through mediation and other alternative dispute resolution methods.

-Our family lawyers in London are headed by Rakhi Singal.
-Rakhi has over five years’ experience in family law and litigation.
+Our family lawyers in London are headed by Ms. Jordana Adams.
+Ms. Adams has extensive years’ experience in family law and dispute resolution.
 She has advised and represented clients in high-net-worth divorce cases involving complex financial settlements, overseas relocation cases, child arrangement negotiation and mediation, and domestic violence matters.
-Rakhi is also a member of Resolution, an organisation of 6,500 family lawyers who follow a strict Code of Practice designed to resolve family law matters in a constructive, non-confrontation manner.
-Resolution members also campaign for improvements to the family justice system.

 Using alternative dispute resolution methods is now the norm in family law.
 In a majority of cases, there is an increasing requirement to try alternative dispute resolution methods to resolve disagreements before applying to the court.